GSotelo/effective-go/sections/blocks.md

 ## Key concepts

 ### Scope and visibility
-- **Inner blocks can access outer blocks**: Variables declared in outer blocks are visible and accessible in inner blocks.
+- Variables declared in outer blocks are visible and accessible in inner blocks.
-- **Outer blocks cannot access inner blocks**: Once you leave an inner block, variables declared there are no longer accessible.
+- Once you leave an inner block, variables declared there are no longer accessible.

 ### Variable lifetime
 - Variables exist only from their declaration until the end of their block.